-SFI Ref Delegated to Authorities/Duties Delegated 8 NHS C NHS Contracts for the Provision of Services 8.2 Chief Executive Ensuring the Trust works will all partner agencies involved in both the delivery and the commissioning of the service required.
+SFI Ref Delegated to Authorities/Duties Delegated 8 NHS C 8 NHS Contracts for the Provision of Services 8.2 Chief Executive Ensuring the Trust works will all partner agencies involved in both the delivery and the commissioning of the service required.
 8.3 Director of Finance Ensuring regular reports are provided to the Finance and Digital Committee and the Board detailing forecast/ budgeted and actual income from contracts with NHS commissioners, particularly highlighting the impact of differences between planned and actual numbers of patients treated and outline any action required to address such variances and periodically providing information on the impact of differences between the actual cost to the Trust of treating patients in individual service lines and the relevant national tariff.
-SFI Ref Delegated to Authorities/Duties Delegated 9 Tern ns of Service and d Payment of Directors and Employees 9.1.2 Remuneration Periodically review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board, making use of the output of the board evaluation process as appropriate, and make recommendations to the Board, and Governance and Nominations Committee of the Council of Governors, as applicable, with regard to any changes; Give full consideration to and make plans for succession planning for the chief executive taking into account the challenges and opportunities facing the trust and the skills and expertise needed on the Board in the future; Appoint candidates to fill all the executive director positions on the Board; Consider any matter relating to the continuation in office of any board executive director including the suspension or termination of service of an individual as an employee of the trust, subject to the provisions of the law and their service contract; Monitor and evaluate the performance of the Chief Executive through the Chair's appraisal process; Determine the remuneration and terms of service of Executive Directors; Discuss and, if appropriate, confirm the assessments made of performance related pay by the Chair for the Chief Executive the Chief Executive for the other Executive Directors; Determine pay rises and review the need for any other adjustments.
+SFI Ref Delegated to Authorities/Duties Delegated 9 Tern ns of Service and d Payment of Directors and Employees 9.1.2 Remuneration Committee Periodically review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board, making use of the output of the board evaluation process as appropriate, and make recommendations to the Board, and Governance and Nominations Committee of the Council of Governors, as applicable, with regard to any changes; Give full consideration to and make plans for succession planning for the chief executive taking into account the challenges and opportunities facing the trust and the skills and expertise needed on the Board in the future; Appoint candidates to fill all the executive director positions on the Board; Consider any matter relating to the continuation in office of any board executive director including the suspension or termination of service of an individual as an employee of the trust, subject to the provisions of the law and their service contract; Monitor and evaluate the performance of the Chief Executive through the Chair's appraisal process; Determine the remuneration and terms of service of Executive the Chief Executive for the other Executive Directors; Determine pay rises and review the need for any other adjustments.
 If a performance related pay scheme is in operation then a meeting of the Committee will review the performance of individual directors prior to the award of any bonus payments.
-(If a group PRP scheme is in place covering the most senior managers as well as Executive Directors then the Committee will determine membership of the scheme and payments for the scheme as a whole); and Advise on and oversee appropriate contractual arrangements for Executive Directors, including any termination payments.
+(If a group PRP scheme is in place covering the most senior managers as well as Executive Directors, including any termination payments.
 9.1.3 Remuneration Committee Send recommendations in report to the Board.